smroid/cedar-server/about.md

 ### Adaptive frame rate

-With a sensitive camera such as the ASI120mm mini with a fast lens, Cedar-server can run at frame rates in the range of 10-30Hz.
+With a sensitive camera such as the ASI120mm mini and a fast lens, Cedar-server can run at frame rates in the range of 10-30Hz.
 This causes the Rpi to use more supply current, because the processing pipeline results in >100% CPU utilization where the multiple cores are being kept busy.